leemeichin/ask_awesomely/README.md

 ### Embedding

 You can also embed a form straight away if you prefer. `AskAwesomely` generates the correct embed code for you, with the correct URL and Typeform title.
-The style can be customised with CSS but some aspects of the embed itself are not currently customisable (e.g. changing button text and widget size).
+The style can be customised with CSS, and you can also tweak some of the output.

 To see what each embedding option looks like, check out the [`Embedding Modes`](http://docs.typeform.io/docs/embedding-introduction) documentation at Typeform I/O. It has pictures and everything.